Frazier tops Lady Maples to claim outright section title

 Her daughter, star senior Jensyn Hartman was coming off a knee injury and was just starting the gradual process of working back into playing form.

-Jensyn Hartman was in tip-top shape on Thursday night as she led the Lady Commodores to a 3-1 victory at Mapletown to clinch sole possession of the Section 2-A championship and helped them keep their record perfect heading into the WPIAL playoffs.
+Jensyn Hartman was in tip-top shape on Oct.
+20 as she led the Lady Commodores to a 3-1 victory at Mapletown to clinch sole possession of the Section 2-A championship and helped them keep their record perfect heading into the WPIAL playoffs.

 It was Frazier's 10th unbeaten regular season and 15th section title under head coach Mandy Hartman and her husband, assistant coach Don Hartman.